ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/opensky.md

 toc_title: OpenSky
 ---

-# Crowdsourced air traffic data from The OpenSky Network 2020
+# Crowdsourced air traffic data from The OpenSky Network 2020 {#opensky}

 "The data in this dataset is derived and cleaned from the full OpenSky dataset to illustrate the development of air traffic during the COVID-19 pandemic.
 It spans all flights seen by the network's more than 2500 members since 1 January 2019.
 More data will be periodically included in the dataset until the end of the COVID-19 pandemic".